MichielDerhaeg/build-linux/README.md

 spent reading very old and hard to find documentation, or when there was none the source code of how other people were doing it.
 So I thought, why not share what I have learned.*

+This git repo contains a Makefile and scripts that automate everything that will be explained in this document.
+But it doesn't necessarily do everything in the same order as it's explained.
+You can also use that as reference if you'd like.

 The Linux Kernel
 ----------------